Initial public health emergency funding

 Food shelves and food banks across the state are seeing increase demand during the pandemic and must quickly adapt to increased supply, staffing, and food delivery needs.
 Hunger advocates say the number of Minnesotans needing food stamps could double as Minnesotans struggle with lost income.
 As part of larger COVID-19 economic relief efforts, the Legislature passed $9 million in funding to support food shelf programs that have taken a hit due to the COVID-19 pandemic.

 This funding will support the Minnesota Food Shelf Program, which is administered by the Department of Human Services in collaboration with Hunger Solutions Minnesota.
 This organization represents more than 250 food shelves in Minnesota and distributes funds to qualifying food shelfs and food banks within the state.
 The funds received will allow them to purchase food, diapers, toilet paper, and other necessary supplies, as well as enabling them to provide specialized responses to their communities’ needs.
-(SF 4531)
+(HF 4531)

 Homelessness and Housing Support